dnorum/orangutan/readme.txt

 query to create a flag to for including books in the cluster analysis.
 This can be based off of a specific tag, collection, author, etc. It reports how many books are marked for inclusion and how many of these have valid dimensions.
-(To be included a book must have a valid height and width / length; thickness is optional but useful for shelf-length planning.)
+(To be included a book must have a valid height and width; thickness is optional but useful for shelf-length planning.)
 	The books that meet these criteria are then dumped out into a CSV file ready to be run through the R cluster-analysis script.